Main Medical Benefit and related Programs

 Infants who are born with bodies that are not fully developed and who require hospitalization may receive medical care at public expense.

-A child afflicted with one of the below listed designated chronic childhood diseases may receive medical care at public expense.
+If a child is diagnosed with one of the designated chronic pediatric conditions listed below, there is a system that helps reduce out-of-pocket medical expenses.
 In addition, the child may receive assistance for self-reliance (self-reliance support project) and benefits for equipment used in everyday life.

 Malignant neoplasm, chronic kidney disease, chronic respiratory illness, chronic cardiac disease, endocrine disease, collagen disease, diabetes, inborn error of metabolism, blood disease, immunological disease, neurological/muscle disorder, chronic gastroenterological disease, disease accompanied by changes to chromosomes or genes, skin disease, systemic bone disease, vascular disease